aws-samples/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

 **Let's assign the Developers group to Dev, Staging and Prod accounts with this new SSO Administrator user**

+#### Customize your SSO endpoint

+From now on, you or any of your developers won't have to login anymore directly to AWS console but directly through AWS SSO portal.
+In the previous step you might have noticed that your SSO console is accessible through a unique URL such as `https://d-123456789a.awsapps.com/start ` which is not that easy to remember, let's customize it to match your company domain:

+1. Search for *SSO* on the console home page and go to the service

+1. At the bottom of the page, click the *Customize* link located in *User portal* section

+1. Type your domain name and click *Save*

+**Tada !!
+You can now login to AWS Console through your SSO portal using your customized url !**

+### Setup your dev environment

 #### Create a developer SSO user

 (This section is optional but will be one to use each time you want to onboard a new dev in your team)